jwalton/rust-book-abridged/docs/ch19/ch19-02-advanced-traits.md

 }
 ```

-There are two cases where a default type parameter is useful.
-You can use it to make a non-generic type generic without breaking existing uses, and you can allow customization in places where most users won't need it.

 ## Fully Qualified Syntax for Disambiguation: Calling Methods with the Same Name

-If you're like me, the first time you saw that `impl TRAIT for TYPE` syntax, you realized you could have two different traits that each defined a function called `foo`, and then you could create a type that implemented both traits.
+The first time you saw that `impl TRAIT for TYPE` syntax, you probably realized you could have two different traits that each defined a function called `foo`, and then you could create a type that implemented both traits.

-You absolutely can do this.
 In fact, you can also have a trait that defines a method named `foo` that differs from a method defined on the struct outside any trait also called `foo`.
 The `Human` struct in this next example has three different methods called `fly`:

 ```rust
 trait Pilot {